Last updated: September 21, 2019

 To solve your Vyvanse-induced bruxism, you should be chewing gum during the day, and wearing a dental guard at bedtime.

 I prefer chewing Spry gum (Amazon) because it’s a natural gum that contains xylitol.
 And, if you’re going to be chewing a lot of gum throughout the day, you at least want to make sure that you’re chewing quality stuff.

-I also recommend wearing the DenTek Comfort Fit Dental Guard (Amazon) at night for multiple reasons.
-I wrote a full review of DenTek Dental Guards, which explains why dental guards are a great solution for bruxism.
+I also recommend wearing a dental guard at night for multiple reasons.
+I wrote a full review of DenTek Dental Guards, which explains why dental guards are a great potential solution for bruxism.

 But, it basically comes down to the fact that DenTek Dental Guards are inexpensive, effective, and great at eliminating teeth-grinding problems fast.